 Three Things You Must Do to Be Successful With Social Media

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »Attempting social media marketing without a well-planned strategy is like jumping into the deep end of the pool when you can't swim -- not a recipe for success.
+Opinions expressed by Entrepreneur contributors are their own.Attempting social media marketing without a well-planned strategy is like jumping into the deep end of the pool when you can't swim -- not a recipe for success.
 At Entrepreneur's Winning Strategies for Business conference, Starr Hall revealed three things you must do to be successful with social networking.

 1. Build social proof: Social proof is just that, proving online that you're worth doing business with.
 Your reviews, testimonials and recommendations are what convince people you are worth building a relationship with.